archatomic/chromafish/MINECRAFT_SERVERS.md

 You are now free to connect to the server.
 [If the server times out when you attempt to connect, wait 5 minutes and try again.](#what-does-on-demand-mean)

+### If you are on Bedrock / Pocket Edition
+You can still connect if you also own the Java edition of the game, but you will require a slightly different method to do so.

+Use [one of these guides](https://www.geyserconnect.net/) to connect to GeyserConnect and you'll add the server in their interface.

+I'm not 'supporting' this version of connecting, so expect to experience bugs and issues.
+But I'm also not excluding people from connecting this way.
+As long as what you're doing isn't stopping other players from having fun, feel free to do what you like.

 ## Zounds
 A casual Bedrock survival server, meant for those of us on consoles, mobile devices, or who prefer a more controlled experience.